Día de los Muertos

 We explore different towns and villages and experience unique cultural traditions.
 This trip follows the Monarch Migration as they arrive in time for the Day of the Dead.
 We’ve also included time to meet local people, time to swim, to sample delicious Mexican cooking, time to visit the major historical sites of Michoacán.
 All this while being warmed by the Mexican sunshine.
 Come join us on this late autumn adventure.
 Experience the beauty and profound cultural traditions of our southerly neighbors.
 In 2008, the tradition was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

-This trip explores the magical state of Michoacán.
-We’ll start out in the town of Zinapecuaro and from there head to Santa Clara del Cobre.
-We’ve got a special stay planned at the Hacienda de la Cruz nearby and from there to the island of Yunuen, on to Patzcuaro and finish our tour in the colonial city of Morelia.
+This trip explores the magical state of Michoacán and includes visits to three of the Pueblo Magicos located there.
+We’ll start out in the town of Zinapecuaro and from there head to Pueblo Magico Santa Clara del Cobre.
+We’ve got a stay planned at the cabańas in Zirahuen during their annual community festival and from there to private house rental on the island of Yunuen.
+This is base as we explore the Pueblo Magicos of Tzintzuntzan and Patzcuaro.
+We finish our tour in the colonial city of Morelia.
 This is a special time to be in Mexico and experience the Day of the Dead, make new friends and enjoy the tastes, sounds and sunshine of central Mexico.

-- Visit Santa Clara del Cobre where we’ll explore the artisans in copper unique to this area.
+- Day 3 – Explore the Pueblo Magico Santa Clara del Cobre where we’ll explore the artisans in copper unique to this area and observe a workshop where we can learn about the process

-- Participate in the Festival del Rosario in the village of Zirahuen.
+- Celebrate the Festival del Rosario in the village of Zirahuen

 - Visit La Feria de la Catrina at Capula.
 Capula is the home of the Catrina which has become a symbol of Day of the Dead.

-- Spend time in the colonial city and UNESCO world heritage site of Morelia.
+- Day 8 Walkabout and spend time in the colonial city and UNESCO world heritage site of Morelia with a city tour and free time to explore on your own

 Group size limited to 10.
 Register now!